 This outline addresses key development components of a standard NSF proposal; however, it does not address all elements required to complete the application or budget.
-Be sure to refer to the program solicitation applicable to your proposal and the application instructions in the NSF Proposal and Award Policies and Procedures Guide (PAPPG).
+Be sure to refer to the program solicitation applicable to your proposal and the application instructions in the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 23-1); effective for proposals submitted or due on or before January 29, 2023).

-- Use one of the following typefaces: Arial, Courier New, or Palatino Linotype at a font size of 10 points or larger; Times New Roman at a font size of 11 points or larger; or Computer Modern family of fonts at a font size of 11 points or larger.
+- Use one of the following typefaces: Arial (not Arial Narrow), Courier New, or Palatino Linotype at a font size of 10 points or larger; Times New Roman at a font size of 11 points or larger; or Computer Modern family of fonts at a font size of 11 points or larger.

 - Other fonts and a font size of less than 10 points may be used only for mathematical formulas or equations, figures, table or diagram captions, and when using a Symbol font to insert Greek letters or special characters.